Adding the Default Implementation to NetSuite

 Important:

-The Deployment Model setting you choose affects how you write your custom plug-in script.
-See Instantiating a Custom Plug-in Implementation for additional information.
+The Deployment Model you choose affects how you write your custom plug-in script.
+For more information, see Instantiating a Custom Plug-in Implementation.

 The Deployment Model field provides the following options:

-• Allow Multiple: indicates multiple implementations of the interface can be activated at the same time within an account.
+• Allow Multiple: You can activate multiple implementations of the interface in an account at the same time.

-• Allow Single: indicates only one implementation of the interface can be activated at any time within an account.
+• Allow Single: You can activate only one implementation of the interface in an account at any time.

 Note:

-The Deployment Model field does not define how many implementations a custom plug-in can have.
-If this field is set to Allow Single, the custom plug-in can still have an unlimited number of alternate implementations.
-However, only one implementation can be activated at any time.
+The Deployment Model field doesn't limit how many implementations a custom plug-in can have.
+If this field is set to Allow Single, you can still have as many alternate implementations as you want, but only one implementation can be activate at any time.

 • Status: Set to either Testing or Release.
-Be sure to set the status to Released before performing the steps in Bundling a Custom Plug-in.
+Be sure to set the status to Released before you bundle your custom plug-in.
+For more information, see Bundling a Custom Plug-in.

-• Log Level: Set to the appropriate logging level you want for the custom plug-in script.
+• Log Level: Set to the logging level you want for the custom plug-in script.

-• Description: If you choose, provide a brief description of what the custom plug-in does.
+• Description: If you choose, enter a short description of what the custom plug-in does.

-• Owner: This field defaults to the name of the logged in user.
+• Owner: This field defaults to the name of the user who's logged in.

 • Inactive: Set whether you want the custom plug-in type to be active or inactive.

-• On the Methods tab, add the names of the functions defined in the interface.
-Only enter the function name.
-Do not enter parentheses or parameters.
+• On the Methods tab, add the names of the functions defined from the interface.
+Enter the function name only without parentheses or parameters.

 • On the Scripts tab, add the following:

 • Default Implementation (SuiteScript 1.0 scripts only): Browse to the default implementation’s JavaScript file.
-The lists only shows JavaScript files uploaded to the SuiteScript folder in the NetSuite File Cabinet.
-You can, however, also attach your .js file from a local directory or by URL.
+The lists only shows JavaScript files uploaded to the SuiteScript folder in the NetSuite File Cabinet, but you can also attach your .js file from a local directory or by URL.

-• Documentation: Add documentation written for your default implementation here.
-You should write an interface definition describing the functions defined in your interface.
-Solution implementors need this information to create alternate implementations.
+• Documentation: Add documentation for your default implementation here.
+You should write an interface definition that describes the functions in your interface.
+Solution implementers need this information to create alternate implementations.

 • Libraries (SuiteScript 1.0 scripts only): Add library files that support your alternate implementation here.

-• On the Unhandled Errors tab: Define which individual(s) will be notified if script errors occur.
-Note that notification is based on the errors that occur in your (the solution provider's) account.
-You are not going to be notified of errors that may occur in the accounts of those who install your custom plug-in.
+• On the Unhandled Errors tab: Specify who is notified if script errors occur.
+Note that you'll only get notifications for errors in your own (the solution provider's) account.
+You won't be notified of errors that occur in the accounts of those who install your custom plug-in.

 4. Click Save.